 The award honors organizations that are making their workplaces, their employees and the community a healthier place to live and work.
 The University of Michigan received the award in the Wellness Employers category.

-The University of Michigan was selected as the winner in the Healthy Workplace – Very Large Company category for the 2017 Governor’s Fitness Awards.
+The University of Michigan was selected as a finalist (2019) and the winner (2017) in the Healthy Workplace – Very Large Company category for the Governor’s Fitness Awards.
 These awards honor individuals and organizations for their efforts to help people live healthy lifestyles.
 Organizations considered in this category were evaluated on policies, procedures, resources utilized, executive leadership involvement, culture, evaluation and results, and influence on family/community.
 The Governor’s Fitness Awards is sponsored by the Governor’s Council on Physical Fitness, Health and Sports in conjunction with the Michigan Fitness Foundation.

 The University of Michigan has been named one of the Healthiest 100 Workplaces in America for three consecutive years, 2014, 2015, and 2016.
 This award recognizes employers who have comprehensively incorporated the most effective employee wellness programs and practices.
 The recognition resulted from a year-long assessment process.
 U-M has placed at 55 (2014), 68 (2015) and 33 (2016) on the list of top U.S. 100 employers.
 The recognition comes from Healthiest Employers, a national data research firm specializing in health analytics, best practices and benchmark data.